michaelrommel/nvim-silicon/README.md

 Right now, the plugin supports most options, that the original `silicon` tool offers.
 For watermarking an image, you can possibly use a background image with a watermark at the top/bottom edge.

-This implementation supports selected line ranges, also highlighting of a line and removing superfluous indents and adding consisten padding or a separator between the numbers and the code.
+This implementation supports selected line ranges, also highlighting of a line and removing superfluous indents and adding consistent padding or a separator between the numbers and the code.
 Also now it is possible to configure an output file AND the clipboard as destinations, the code will then call silicon possibly twice.
 For WSL2 users, a helper script is provided that copies the code screenshot to the Windows clipboard, see explanation below and in the separate document in the `docs` folder.

 Example code image: